Skip to main content

 5. Start searching

-Create a new Data Capture Context instance
+Create the Data Capture Context

-The first step to add find capabilities to your application is to create a new DataCaptureContext.
-The context expects a valid Scandit Data Capture SDK license key during construction.
+The first step to enable any data capture mode is to create a new DataCaptureContext.
+The DataCaptureContext handles licensing and a valid Scandit Data Capture SDK license key must be passed during initialization to activate scanning.

 Configure the Barcode Find Mode